Authentic Wiener schnitzel recipe to cook a schnitzel in the German style with simple and tasty ingredients like veal or beef, breadcrumbs, and more.

 3) break eggs into a bowl and beat them up by a fork, place flour and breadcrumbs to separate plates, then pass each meat slice through flour, beaten egg, and breadcrumbs (EXACTLY in this order!) to coat them well

-4) place butter or sunflower oil into a frying pan, place it to the stovetop over medium temperature and wait until hot
+4) place butter or sunflower oil into a frying pan, place it on the stovetop over medium temperature and wait until hot

 5) put meat slices into the pan and fry until golden on the bottom side (about 2-3 minutes), then flip them and fry until evenly golden (1-2 minutes)